0xCyberY/Antivirus-Evasion-Py2exe/README.md

 # Conclusion
 Keep in mind that attempting antivirus bypass is a game.
 Whenever a new evasion technique gets popular, antivirus vendors will eventually learn about itand update their signatures database to block it.
 Then, new evasion techniques will a rise, which will make vendors to add it to their signature database, and so on.

+By the time of this writing, the payload was flagged as malicious by only one vendor on Virus Total.